Citi ThankYou Rewards Complete Guide

 • You lose visibility into how many points remain with each card.

-The above disadvantages become important when you want to cancel a card: when you cancel a card, all points earned from that account are lost after 60 days.
+The above disadvantages become important because, when you want cancel a card, all points earned from that account are lost after 60 days.
 I recommend downgrading to a no-fee ThankYou card rather than cancelling outright.
-That way your points are safe.
+That way you can be sure that your points are safe.

 Share Points Across Cardholders

 Citi generously allows people to transfer ThankYou points to anyone else, for free.
-There are a couple of “catches” to this and an exception:
+There are a couple of “catches” to be aware of:

 1. Shared points expire after 90 days.
 Make sure you have a specific near-term use in mind before transferring points.